Frequently Asked Questions (FAQ) for WaterWoo PDF Premium.

 Why does the watermark go off the page, create new pages?

 Your watermark text string is too big or long for the page!
 Try decreasing font size, adjusting rotation, or using the X and Y fine tuners to move the watermark back onto the page.
 The built-in adjustments on the settings page ultimately allow for watermarking on all document sizes.
 You may need to edit your watermark if it is too verbose.

 I’m using a large font, and the line height is all wrong

+A fix for this was added into Premium version 1.5.3, so try upgrading first.
 Try using some <br> HTML tags in your markup to move text onto a nice new line.
 You may have to use several <br> tags in a row.
-Other HTML tags available to use in the overlay (not footer) area are: <b> <em> <i> <u> <a> <p>
+Other HTML tags available to use in the overlay (not footer) area are: <strong> <b> <em> <i> <u> <a> <p>

 My watermark isn’t English